 Understanding the Contents of the Oracle WebCenter Content Enterprise Deployment Workbook

 The following sections describe the contents of the Oracle WebCenter Content Enterprise Deployment workbook.
 The workbook is divided into tabs, each containing a set of related variables and values that you need to install and configure the Enterprise Deployment topologies.

 The Start tab of the Enterprise Deployment workbook serves as a table of contents for the rest of the workbook.
 You can also use it to identify the people who will be completing the spreadsheet.

 The Start tab also provides a key to identify the colors used to identify workbook fields that need values, as well as those that are provided for informational purposes.

-The following image shows the Start tab of the spreadsheet.
+The following image shows the Start tab of the Enterprise Deployment workbook.

-The Hardware - Host Computers tab lists the host computers required to install and configure the Oracle Business Intelligence Enterprise Deployment Topology.
+The Hardware - Host Computers tab lists the host computers that are required to install and configure the Oracle WebCenter Content Enterprise Deployment topology.

 The Abstract Host Name is the name used throughout this guide to reference the host.
 For each row, procure a host computer, and enter the Actual Host Name.
 You can then use the actual host name when any of the abstract names is referenced in this guide.